openfaas/workshop/README.md

 ## [Lab 3 - Introduction to Functions](./lab3.md)

 * Scaffold or generate a new function
-* Build the space-counter function
+* Build the astronaut-finder function
  * Add dependencies with `pip`
 * Troubleshooting: verbose output with `write_debug`
 * Troubleshooting: find the container's logs